Foundation Statements on Racial Violence, Injustice, and Antisemitism

 Our Mission

 The Harry and Jeanette Weinberg Foundation is dedicated to meeting the basic needs of people experiencing poverty.
-Grants focus on supporting organizations that serve older adults, women and children at risk, people with disabilities, veterans, and the Jewish community in the areas of Housing, Health, Jobs, Education, and Community Services.
+Grants support direct services in the areas of Housing, Health, Jobs, Education, and Aging and serve a range of individuals, including women at risk and their children, older adults, people with disabilities, and the Jewish community.

 Our Focus Areas